applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parallelization.md

 # Manual parallelization

 You can choose to do your own parallelization (leave `isParallelizationEnabled()` to return `false`).
-Each `ACAQAlgorithm` object has a method `getThreadPool()` that returns the thread pool assigned to the current run.
+Each `JIPipeAlgorithm` object has a method `getThreadPool()` that returns the thread pool assigned to the current run.
 Please note that this thread pool can be null.

 The thread pool provides methods to schedule workloads.
 If the number of threads is set to 1, the thread pool